Using Productive's open API you can create custom integrations with various other apps. To automate that process, you can use webhooks.

 Webhooks Retry

-For all webhook executions which do not respond with status code 2xx, the webhook will retry with 25 more executions for the next 48 hours.
+For all webhook executions that do not respond with status code 2xx, the webhook will retry with 12 more executions for the next 48 hours.

 To learn more, visit our Developer Site.